 Which Ink Blends Better?

 The tale as old as time, the search of generations, one might even argue the discovery is the joie de la vivre: how do you get the perfect blend with stamping ink?
 First of all, having the right tool is the smallest, easiest, yet most fundamental step in creating impressive, cotton-candy blended backgrounds.
-Either a Blending Tool with interchangeable pads or a reusable Dauber Set will get the job done and you'll be glad you invested in one.
+Either a Blending Tool with interchangeable applicators or a reusable Dauber Set will get the job done and you'll be glad you invested in one.

 Once you have the perfect blending tool, you need the perfect ink.
 Lucky for crafters everywhere, both Distress Inks and Distress Oxides blend well, but one may champion the other.